 Professor Ahmet Fuat will be presenting at the European Primary Care Cardiovascular Society - Annual Cardiovascular Summit for Primary Care on March 19th - 20th - Prague, Czech Republic

-We are delighted to announce that we have two new members of the PCCS Committee:
+We are delighted to announce that we have a new member of the PCCS Council:

 Dr Paul Ferenc GP and GPSI in Cardiology.